SJTU-IPADS/HEDB/docs/anonymized-replay.md

 Assume we have a user's inputs (`1398570201`[2-7], `1398570201`[4-5]) which are two private phone number ranges, which can not be exposed to DBAs.

-## 2. Recording encrypted logs
+## 2. Record encrypted logs

-The first thing is to record the encrypted inputs and their operations.
-To do so, you need to execute `select enable_record_mode('$log_name')` before issuing each queries, then the executed Ops will be logged down in `$log_name` file.
+The first thing to do is record the encrypted inputs and their operations.
+Just execute `select enable_record_mode('$log_name')` before issuing each queries, so that the executed Ops will be logged down in `$log_name` file.

-## 3. Synthesizing anonymized logs
+## 3. Synthesize anonymized logs

-This consists of 3 steps, which are combined in scripts `scripts/klee_scripts/desenitize.sh`
+This consists of three steps, as combined in scripts `scripts/klee_scripts/desenitize.sh`

 **Step-1: Decrypt inputs and convert them to KLEE inputs**